canmom/canmom.github.io/_posts/theory/2017-09-26-capital-chapter-1.md

 > The coat is a use-value that satisfies a particular need.
 A specific kind of productive activity is required to bring it into existence.
 This activity is determined by its aim, mode of operation, object, means and result.
 We use the abbreviated expression ‘useful labour’ for labour whose utility is represented by the use-value of its product, or by the fact that its product is a use-value.
 In this connection we consider only its useful effect.

 Marx declares that the coat and linen can only 'confront each other as commodities' because the kinds of labour used to produce them are different.
-The variedness of stuff 'reflects' labour that's just as varied, which Marx terms the *social division of labour*, noting that it's necessary for commodity production (but the converse is not true, and you can have division of labour without commodities).
+The variedness of stuff 'reflects' labour that's just as varied, which Marx terms the <dfn>social division of labour</dfn>, noting that it's necessary for commodity production (but the converse is not true, and you can have division of labour without commodities).

 To illustrate this, Marx cites the 'primitive Indian community'; it's not clear (and the translator does not comment) whether Marx means India the country, or the pejorative term for Indigenous people.
 I'd be skeptical that no Indigenous people had any kind of commodity production, even if not on the same scale as imperial capitalism.
 Marx's second example, of workers within a factory dividing labour but not to trade with each other, is a much better and more relevant one.